JavaScript is required

 It is important to give your child time to work out difficult words themselves because children can often self-correct if given the time.
 They read more slowly than we do and need the time to work it out.

-Let the child persist a little, prompt by giving a hint such as 'what is the first sound in that word?'
+Let the child persist a little, prompt by giving a hint such as 'can you sound out the letters in the word?'

 • Can we put those sounds together to work out a word?

-If the above prompts are not working, you simply say: 'The word is…'.
+If the above prompts are not working, you can show your child how to sound out the word or simply say: 'The word is…'.

 An important aspect of learning to read is praising children’s repeated attempts.
-Praise can be specific, for example, 'Well done on re-reading that sentence, you worked out that word by yourself' or general praise such as 'You are trying really hard, well done.'
+Praise can be specific, for example, 'Well done on sounding out that word, you worked out that word by yourself' or general praise such as 'You are trying really hard, well done.'

 Another good strategy is to ask your child how they worked out the word.
 This helps reinforce reading strategies they learn from you and from school.